Corowa Battery

 If the development application is approved, a project of this size is likely to take around 18 months from the start of construction to becoming operational.

-Yes – during the planning and development phase, Flow Power is working with the community, council and key stakeholders to develop and establish benefit initiatives.
+Yes – during the planning and development phase, Flow Power is working with the community, council and key stakeholders to develop impactful initiatives that will deliver benefits to the local community and businesses within the region.

 Questions about Corowa Battery?